Opinion | Trump’s latest madness may herald large-scale GOP collapse

 With Republicans tied to Trump’s utter contempt for social distancing and his cultlike command that all Republicans treat the virus as largely a nonissue, they have to hope it won’t spread much deeper into their own ranks.

 As it is, Trump’s announcement last Friday that he had tested positive already looked to be putting him and numerous down-ballot Republicans in deep trouble.
 It took him off the campaign trail for an unknown length of time after his already-disastrous debate.
-Trump trails Joe Biden by eight points in national polling averages, and there is not a single battleground state where he has a lead.
+Trump trails Democratic nominee Joe Biden by eight points in national polling averages, and there is not a single battleground state where he has a lead.

 As one GOP strategist told Politico: “The polls have dropped all last week everywhere, it just feels like the end is near.”